Setting up a marine farm

 To register, download and complete the application form.

-With your application form, you'll also need to supply:
+With your application form, you must also provide:

 - a copy of the resource consent

 - if the consent is not in your name, proof that you have permission from the consent holder.

 PO Box 297

 We have a guide to help you set up and run a marine farm.
 It has information on:

 - setting up marine farm structures

 - levies and additional fees